 Her first book was described by DBC Pierre, winning author of the UK’s most prestigious literary prize the Man Booker Prize, as a ‘winner’ and compared to Jeffrey Eugenides’s Pulitzer-Prize-winning book Middlesex.
 Other books deal with old age and memory loss, the afterlife, Existentialism and the meaning of life, justice and legal systems, and the crossover between fact and fiction.
 She writes fiction, non-fiction, poems, short stories, flash fiction and aphorisms.

-One of her short stories ‘West Mersea’ will be published in an anthology in 2019, having been longlisted for the celebrated Bath Flash Fiction Award (https://bathflashfictionaward.com/2019/02/february-2019-long-list/), and her short story ‘The Condemned Oyster’ will be published in Michael Terence Publishing’s anthology (https://www.mtp.agency/results72019).
+In 2019, her micro story ‘West Mersea’ will be published in celebrated Bath Flash Fiction Award’s anthology (https://bathflashfictionaward.com/2019/02/february-2019-long-list/), and her short story ‘The Condemned Oyster’ will be published in Michael Terence Publishing’s anthology (https://www.mtp.agency/results72019).
 Her poem ‘Suspense’ has been selected for the Commonwealth Writers listed international journal, Active Muse (http://www.activemuse.org/2019_Suspense_Splissue_poems/Dide_Siemmond.html).
-Her work will be presented in Naked Frank Theatre’s ‘Tales of the Monsters in my Head’ Festival this Summer (https://www.tristanbatestheatre.co.uk/whats-on/tales-of-the-monsters-in-my-head) to raise mental health awareness and her flash ‘Lilith’, ‘honourably mentioned’ in May’s 100-word competition.
+Her work was displayed in Naked Frank Theatre’s ‘Tales of the Monsters in my Head’ festival in Covent Garden, London, (https://www.tristanbatestheatre.co.uk/whats-on/tales-of-the-monsters-in-my-head) to raise mental health awareness and her flash ‘Lilith’, ‘honourably mentioned’ in May’s 100-word competition.
 She is also the recipient of a two-year international Arts Territory Exchange programme award.